-Bev is a videographer, reporter, and social media journalist.
-She is interested in multi-platform storytelling that combines print and video in a digital-first newsroom.
+Hello, my name is Bev!
+I am a videographer, reporter, and social media journalist.
+I am interested in multi-platform storytelling that combines print and video in a digital-first newsroom.

-She was born and raised in the state of West Virginia and attended the University of Tennessee, Knoxville to obtain a Bachelor’s of Science in Journalism and Political Science.
-As a student journalist in Tennessee, she reported on stories about Governor Bill Haslam in Nashville, protests on the Knoxville campus, and City of Knoxville events.
-In 2017, the Tennessee AP Broadcasters and Media Editors awarded her coverage of the gasoline tax in the state of Tennessee for First Place for the TV News Story category.
+I was born and raised in the state of West Virginia and attended the University of Tennessee, Knoxville to obtain a Bachelor of Science in Journalism and Political Science.
+As a student journalist in Tennessee, I reported on stories about Governor Bill Haslam in Nashville, protests on the Knoxville campus, and City of Knoxville events.
+In 2017, the Tennessee AP Broadcasters and Media Editors awarded my coverage of the gasoline tax in the state a First Place honor for the TV News Story category.

-She graduated from Medill School of Journalism in Washington, D.C. with a master’s of science in journalism.
-At Medill, she has reported on the 2018 midterm elections, confirmation of Justice Brett Kavanaugh and 2019 government shutdown.
-She also reported from Paris, France and India over the last year at Medill.
-Her future goals include reporting as a political correspondent on Capitol Hill.
+I graduated from Medill School of Journalism in Washington, D.C. with a Master’s of Science in Journalism in 2019.
+At Medill, I reported on the 2018 midterm elections, confirmation of Justice Brett Kavanaugh and 2019 government shutdown.
+My coverage of Justice Kavanaugh’s confirmation received a finalist award for the Society of Professional Journalists Mark of Excellence Online/Digital News Videography category in 2018.
+I also reported from Paris, France and India while at Medill.
+Some of my bylines include USA Today, United Press International, Military Times, DCist and U.S. News & World Report.

 I previously worked for E&E News as an editorial fellow in D.C. and was a freelancer for the Associated Press at the White House.
 Currently, I am a general assignment reporter for Law360 covering labor law.